Al Faisaliah Center (with Norman Foster)

 “We wanted to create a wall that would evoke a sense of place and culture – the genius loci.
 It’s conceived on an extraordinary scale – a kind of transparent desert mirage, with multiple references to desert flora and fauna: the desert rose; rippling sand dunes – which appear to oscillate as you pass – and of course a camel.
 It has a luminous quality, and bathes the space in a wonderful coloured light.” – Brian in the BBC documentary Brian Clarke: Colouring Light, 2011.

-This project, for Saudi Arabia's first skyscraper, developed in tandem with Foster's designs for the building over a six year period – the first proposals included a monumental wall of leaded stained glass, comprised of painterly, vertical bands of colour and amorphic forms (characteristic of Clarke's stained glass and easel painting in the early 90s) with a related mosaic floor.
+This project, for a building designed to be Saudi Arabia's first skyscraper, and a landmark for the state's capital, Riyadh, was developed in tandem with Foster's designs over a six-year period – the completed work is considered a seminal work in the history of stained glass, with Clarke developing an entirely new technique and solutions, in response to the High Tech architecture and materials of the building.
+The first proposals, in the early 1990s, included a monumental wall of leaded stained glass, comprised of painterly, vertical bands of colour and amorphic forms (characteristic of Clarke's stained glass and easel painting in the early 90s) with a related Venetian glass mosaic floor.

 “This Saudi-backed, local/global project both dramatises the concept of global homogenisation, and tests its limits.
 The unprecedented scale of Clarke’s window, at 2,044 m2 the largest stained glass work in the world [between 2000 and 2017], complements the height of the tower in expressing the technical and economic scope of a multinational corporate client.
 In the lower section, Clarke included camels, dunes, birds and fish, introducing the figurative components in response to changing tastes in local Saudi society.
 The example of the Al Faisaliah Tower demonstrates an artist in dialogue with his client culture, [...] shows us that the local or the ethnically distinct are not timeless, ready-made and permanent, but changing and constantly produced.” – Carol Jacobi in her essay ‘Weissnichtwo: Brian Clarke and the Global Sublime’.